 Background check must be presented first morning of class.

-Prerequisites: Not suitable for beginning shooters; we recommend completion of our Defensive Handgun class or equivalent from reputable instructional resource.
+Prerequisite: Not suitable for beginning shooters; we recommend completion of our Level 2: Defensive Handgun class or equivalent from reputable instructional resource.

 About the instructor:

 For nearly three decades, the Firearms Academy of Seattle, Inc. has hosted Massad Ayoob in the Pacific Northwest, making his exceptional training courses accessible to area residents.
 Ayoob's qualifications to teach this material is unparalleled--